One97 Communications: Funding

-In October 2011, One97 Communications received funding of $10 million from SAP Ventures.
+In October 2011, One97 Communications received funding of $10 million from Sapphire Ventures.
 In January 2015, Ant Financial Services Group picked 25% stake in the company.
 In March 2015, Ratan Tata made a personal investment in One97 Communications's Paytm and joined as an adviser of the company.
 It received funding of $60 million from MediaTek's investment funds Mountain Capital, which made the company's valuation at $4.8 billion in August 2016.

 In May 2017, the company raised $1.4 billion from Japan's SoftBank Group, which made its valuation jumped to over $8 billion.
 Paytm raised $300 million from Warren Buffett’s Berkshire Hathaway in September 2018.
 In November 2019, the company secured $1 billion in a Series G funding led by T Rowe Price and existing investors Ant Financial and SoftBank Vision Fund.
 Discovery Capital also participated in the round.
 Paytm raised Rs 9,000 crore ($1.4 billion) from SoftBank.